A lower bound on the multicolor size-Ramsey numbers of paths in hypergraphs: Relationship between size-Ramsey numbers, Ramsey numbers, and Tur an numbers of paths

-For our purposes, we will only need a lower bound on $R(P^{(k)}_{n})$ which holds for all $n$, and an upper bound on $R(P^{(k)}_{n})$ which holds for $n=O(k)$.
-We note that even if the exact value of $R_r(P^{(k)}_{n})$ was known for all $r,k,n\geq 2$, the only effect it would have on our results is slightly improving the hidden constants in Corollary \ref{cor:ell}.
+While there are many papers which give exact results~\cite{GG, GRSS}, asymptotic results~\cite{HLPRRSS1, HLPRRSS2, LP, GSS}, and bounds~\cite{KSu} on $R_r(P_{n}^{(k,\ell)})$ for some particular values of $r,k,\ell$, the general problem of (asymptotically) determining $R_r(P_{n}^{(k,\ell)})$ is completely wide open.
+For our purposes, we will only need a lower bound on $R(P^{(k,\ell)}_{n})$ which holds for all $n$, and an upper bound on $R(P^{(k)}_{n})$ which holds for $n=O(k)$.
+We note that even if the exact value of $R_r(P^{(k)}_{n})$ was known for all $r,k,n\geq 2$, the only effect it would have on our results is slightly improving the hidden constants in Corollary~\ref{cor:ell}.